-THE PENGUINS Adélies.
+Marguerite Bay, Antarctica 68.41° S, 67.56° W THE PENGUINS Adélies.
 Chinstraps.
 Gentoos.
 Emperor penguins wandering to the coast from their distant inland colony.
 King penguins in South Georgia.
 And macaroni penguins in the Falklands.
 These are the riveting, often raucous, denizens of the Southern Ocean.
 Meet and greet three to six of the world's penguin species.
 Visit their rookeries and observe all manner of fascinating behavior over the arc of our season there.
-From courting, nest-building, and feeding chicks, to porpoising, propelling themselves from the sea, squabbling and more, you will delight in their antics and marvel at their adaptation to life on the ice.
+From courting, nest-building, and feeding chicks, to porpoising, propelling themselves from the sea, squabbling and more, you will delight in their antics and marvel at their adaptation to life in the ice.